pledra/odoo/doc/webservices/iap.rst

     Returns a :class:`TransactionToken` identifying the pending transaction which can be used to capture (confirm) or cancel said transaction.

+    Raises

     :param ServiceKey key:
     :param UserToken account_token:
     :param int credit:
     :param str description: optional, helps users identify the reason for charges on their accounts.
     :returns: :class:`TransactionToken` if the authorization succeeded.
-    :raises: :class:`~odoo.addons.iap.models.iap.BadAuthError` if the service token is invalid
+    :raises: :class:`~odoo.addons.iap.models.iap.AccessError` if the service token is invalid
-    :raises: :class:`~odoo.addons.iap.models.iap.NoCreditError` if the account does
+    :raises: :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` if the account does
     :raises: ``TypeError`` if the ``credit`` value is not an integer

 .. rst-class:: doc-aside